simoncblyth/opticks/notes/issues/multi-event-metadata-machinery-for-production.rst

     1036 }

 Where is the equivalent for input photons ?
+Its done from SEvt::addFrameGenstep.